Replacement of an existing high-voltage (HV) line between Drogenbos and Buizingen

 Grid safety and reliability

-By investing some €8 million in the power line's replacement, Elia will guarantee the safety and reliability of its grid and infrastructure for the next 80 years.
+By investing some €8 million in the power line's replacement, Elia will guarantee the safety and reliability of its grid and infrastructure.

 The work will be spread over seven phases: